Blog Hero

 Extended depth-of-focus (EDOF): a “stretch” of focus

 EDOF IOLs extend a single elongated focal range.
 Reports show that it provides strong distance vision, along with intermediate (dashboard/computer) vision—the kind you use when looking at a computer, for instance.
 Visual effects at night are generally milder than classic multifocals, though individual experience varies.
+The Alcon Clareon Vivity is one of the most widely used EDOF IOLs.

 Who it suits: active patients who prioritize distance and intermediate, do a lot of screen work, and are okay using light readers for fine print.